shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 This side quest calendar follows fan-created characters, but includes canon characters.
 Starting out, you’ll be playing Rut Quakehoof, a deer earth bender.

+There will be no hidden symbols here, so refer to the main calendar for finding the hidden symbols.
+If the main calendar has a hidden symbol on a day, you can use that same hidden symbol in this side quest calendar.

 # 01 – January

 ## Rut Quakehoof – Earth Molder